 Intercostal Muscles in Snakes

-In different animals, the intercostal muscles can perform different tasks.
+In different animals, intercostal muscles can perform different tasks.
 Snakes use their intercostal muscles in a different way than humans, based on their anatomy.
-Snakes typically only have one functioning lung, which fills a long part of their body.
+Snakes typically only have one functioning lung, which fills along part of their body.
 Essentially, a snake has reduced its functional skeleton to a spine and rib cage.
 As in humans, the intercostal muscles in a snake play a role in bringing air into the lungs.
 By a similar process, the innermost and external intercostal muscles alternate their contracting and relaxing to expand and contract the lung.

 For instance, when a constricting a prey item, a large snake creates an enormous amount of pressure with their muscles.
-This pressure is exerted not only on the prey item, but also on the snake’s own body.
+This pressure is exerted not only on the prey item but also on the snake’s own body.
 To keep itself from damaging its internal organs, the snake must contract its intercostal muscles and create a strong cage around its lung, heart, and other sensitive organs.

 Collapsible Rib Cages

 Not surprisingly, snakes are not the only animals to have adapted their rib cage to be more flexible than humans.
 Many rodents have flexible rib cages.
-While it is a huge disadvantage when you meet a snake, having a flexible rib cage means you can get into tighter spaces.
+Having a flexible rib cage means you can get into tighter spaces.
 For a mouse or rat, this could mean the difference between survival and death.
 Whether escaping a predator or squeezing into a store of food, the ability to collapse the rib cage is important for many animals.